ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 ## Case description

-This tutorial demonstrates the `nLightAFX` heat source model in AdditiveFOAM.
-The model represents an nLight AFX beam as a linear combination of inner and outer Gaussian-ring components with the same projected axial distribution used by the `projectedGaussian` heat source.
+This tutorial demonstrates a `projected` heat source with an `nLightAFX` planar profile and an `exponential` axial projection.
+The profile represents an nLight AFX beam as a linear combination of two Gaussian-ring components.

 The purpose of this tutorial is to show how ORNL-characterized nLight AFX beam profiles can be selected from dictionary inputs.